News

 Trade and logistics

-In addition, the design and planning process is ongoing for an office building at Karamelli 2a in Tallinn, featuring 12 floors and a gross floor area of 5,400 m2.
-We are also advancing work on a new investment opportunity located in central Tallinn.
+In addition, the design and planning process for the office building at Karamelli 2a in Tallinn is ongoing.
+The building comprises 12 floors with a gross floor area of 5,400 m².
+Work is also progressing on a new investment opportunity in central Tallinn.

 Social infrastructure